randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Look out for additional features such as `Intl.RelativeTimeFormat` and `Intl.ListFormat` to land in capable browsers soon.

 Here are a few examples (your results may vary, since the default target timezone is the current host's).
 [Check the docs for complete API reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl "Intl API docs").
-Please note that currency formatting _does not handle currency exchange_.
+Please note that currency formatting _does not handle currency exchanges_.
+If you need to display a value in multiple currencies at the same time, additional conversion is required.

 ```js
 const date = new Date(Date.UTC(2012, 0, 1, 0, 0, 0));